I had planned to post some counter-apologetics here in advance of discussing them on the podcast. Four episodes late, but I am now getting started.

 4) so much suffering and evil seems gratuitous because at least some of it is.
 If we are created by God with a divinely instituted moral sensibility, we should be able to come up with reasons why God would not intervene even if we can’t verify them.

 5) therefore it is unlikely that god exists.

-There are a few other, less persuasive counters, such as the speculation that all suffering, even disease and natural disasters,mare caused by human sin.
-This seems to be an incredibly unfair and torturous cosmos, where young children are somehow responsible for their cancer, or worse, they suffer and die because of the wrongs if their ancestors.
+There are a few other, less persuasive counters, such as the speculation that all suffering, even disease and natural disasters, are caused by human sin.
+This seems to be an incredibly unfair and torturous cosmos, where young children are somehow responsible for their cancer, or worse, they suffer and die because of the wrongs of their ancestors.

-Another weak response in my view, is that the reason god doesn’t intervene is that he doesn’t want to deprive us of the opportunity to do good works of charity and healing, in the face of disease and disaster.
+Another weak response, in my view, is that the reason god doesn’t intervene is that he doesn’t want to deprive us of the opportunity to do good works of charity and healing in the face of disease and disaster.
 I don’t think the opportunity for good here outweighs the harm caused by natural disasters like the Haitian earthquake, or the Indonesian Tsunami.
-Even so, there are plenty of wars and human caused disasters for us to rally together in relief and healing.
+Even so, there are plenty of wars and human caused disasters for us to rally together and express these good intentions of relief and healing.
 We don’t need Altzheimer’s disease to have the opportunity to be good.